symbiotic-engineering/WEC-DECIDER/modules/CEM/README.md

 ```
 julia # enter julia REPL
 using Pkg # load package manager
-Pkg.activate("GenX") # set active project - you should be in the directory above GenX when executing this command
+Pkg.activate("modules/CEM") # set active project - you should be in the WEC-DECIDER directory when executing this command
 Pkg.instantiate() # first time only.
 If on windows, see special instructions in GenX readme.
 ] # enter package manager
 st # status - check that packages installed correctly
 backspace or ctrl-C  # exit package manager
 Pkg.build("Gurobi") # may be necessary for first Gurobi use?
-cd("GenX/Example_Systems/RealSystemExample/ISONE_Singlezone")
+cd("modules/CEM")
 include("caserunner.jl")
 ```
 8. Finally run `analyze_results.ipynb` to generate plots.

 See the report `report.pdf` for details on the methodology and results.

-Author: @rebeccamccabe and @AlannLiu
+Authors: @rebeccamccabe and @AlannLiu